drcarenhan/COMP90042_2024/README.md

 **Project Rules**

 You MUST follow the rules below.
 If not, your project submission will NOT be marked.
-1) You can use only the following models, including RNN, LSTM, Bi-LSTM, GRU, Bi-GRU, and Transformer.
-However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
+1) You're encouraged to explore different models for the task, but in terms of sequence processing components you MUST use one of the following architectures: RNN, LSTM, GRU, and Transformer.
+[JHL: we could soften this and say you can design model based on a publication but you must implement the model yourself (i.e. you can't use open-source code of the model); but not sure how we can police this] However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
 For example, you MUST NOT directly use the SOTA model or Off-the-shelf code without any modification.

 2) You MUST NOT use any pretrained model weights or large language model weight from any sources, and MUST NOT fine-tune it; You can use pretrained language models or word embeddings.
+[JHL: there seems to be a contradiction here, I'd also give examples, e.g. you cannot use pretrained checkpoints of BERT, or S-BERT, etc]

 3) The model described in the report MUST NOT differ from the submitted code and running log in the submitted ipynb file.

-4) You can use packages or code from the Courses (except pretrained models).
+4) You can use code from the workshop (provided that they don't conflict with the first and second rule).
 If you use/refer to any other package or code, please put the reference at the bottom of the code.
 Otherwise, it will be considered as plagiarism.

 5) You MUST NOT submit the prediction result (to the codalab leaderboard) that is not produced from your code